 Ed Mamou grew up in the recycling business.
 His father Habib Mamou, an Iraqi immigrant to the United States, founded Royal Oak Recycling, a Michigan-based recycling firm, which Ed joined in 2005.
 He serves as vice president of Royal Oak Recycling, Royal Oak Retriever and GFL Environmental Recycling Services as well as president of Royal Oak Storage.
 His business insight and commitment to traditional best practices has grown the company into a diversified, international business.

 Ed is a graduate of Kalamazoo College and earned a master’s in applied math from the University of California San Diego.
 In 2017, Crain’s Detroit Business named him a 40 under 40 honoree

 Bulk Handling Systems (BHS)

-Steve Miller has more than 30 years of experience in the management of recycling and manufacturing facilities, including a 20-year career as the Vice President of a national recycling company.
-Since taking over as CEO of Bulk Handling Systems (BHS) in 2005, the company has transformed into the global leader in the design, manufacture and installation of Materials Recovery Facilities (MRFs).
+Steve Miller has more than 30 years of experience in the management of recycling and manufacturing facilities, including a 20-year career as the vice president of a national recycling company.
+Since taking over as CEO of Bulk Handling Systems (BHS) in 2005, the company has transformed into a global leader in the design, manufacture and installation of material recovery facilities (MRFs).
 Through the acquisitions of Nihot and NRT and the launch of Zero Waste Energy (ZWE), Steve has united best-in-class technologies to offer the world’s most advanced, integrated recycling solutions.
 Systems from the BHS Family are closing the loop on recovery, creating high value commodities while digging deeper into the waste stream to create biogas and compost from organics.
-BHS systems are maximizing diversion from the world’s landfills and setting benchmarks for throughput, uptime and recovery.

 Moore & Associates